Sampreeth-08/Iot-Plant-Maintenance/README.md

 - Firebase account for storing sensor data.
 - MiT App Inventor for modifying the mobile app.
 - Python environment with necessary libraries for running machine learning scripts.

-## Acknowledgments

-- Mention any libraries, frameworks, or resources used in the project.
-- Give credit to contributors or inspirations.